 No. However, you can open a bank account from abroad with the support of a local attorney empowered through a power of attorney (POA).
 However, the original bank application forms will need to be sent to the Dominican Republic.

-2. What documents do I need to open a company bank account in the Dominican Republic?
+2. What documents do I need for banking in the Dominican Republic?

 The following documents are required to open the company bank account: